ornlu-is/ornlu-is.github.io/content/about.md

 draft: false
 ---

 Hi, I'm Luís!
+This is where I write about projects I've been working on, and also where I post some of my study notes, to keep everything organized and easily shareable.

 ## Work

-I currently work as a Systems Engineer for Cloudflare.
+I currently work as a Systems Engineer for Cloudflare and previously I worked for freiheit.com technologies as a Software Engineer.

 ## Academic studies